NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 If you find this changelog out of date, you can assume that the plugin update is merely to pull in a new version of TimelineJS (especially if the plugin version number is 3.x.y.0)

 The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS3/blob/master/CHANGELOG

+= 3.3.13.1 =
+* Experimental: register a TimelineJS oembed provider.
+You can now embed a timeline just by getting the URL for "get link to preview" from https://timeline.knightlab.com and putting it in a post on a line by itself.
+We're not clear why width/height parameters are not being honored.

+= 3.3.11.2 =
+* Minor TimelineJS3 version update
+* Fixes to plugin deployment/working out kinks in update

 = 3.3.11.2 =
 * Minor TimelineJS3 version update